Sorecchione07435/XAPKViewer/README.md

 But it does not allow editing of the file

 Useful if you want to extract APK and OBB from the XAPK file and proceed with the manual installation.
-To extract the OBB files of the application it is necessary to specify the name of its package.

 ![screenshot](https://github.com/Sorecchione07435/XAPKViewer/assets/111366201/50dd8214-276e-4031-8c5a-a66e8c10c03a)